tnebooks/12th-zoology/content.en/zoology/biodiversity-and-its-conservation/_index.md

 | 10. |Andaman and Nicobar Islands |Andaman and Nicobar Islands in the Bay of Bengal |0.3% |Evergreen forest, a wide diversity of corals, Narcondam hornbills,  giant robber crab, turtle, wild boar, water monitor, south Andaman krait etc., |

+## Threats to biodiversity

-**12.4 Threats to biodiversity** Even though India is one of the 17 identified
+Even though India is one of the 17 identified

 mega diverse countries of the world, it faces lots of threats to its biodiversity.